telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Preconfigured Browser Capturing

-Use the **Open Browser** button to capture traffic from a specific browser instance without the need to modify the system proxy settings.
+Use the **Open Browser** button to capture traffic from a specific browser instance without modifying the system proxy settings.

 ![Use the Open Browser button to start preconfigured browser instance](../images/get-started/get-started-open-browser.png)